Supporting collaboration

 - Has the University and Industry Partner collaborated on previous projects?

-- How committed are the University and Industry Partner to the project’s success and creating an effective working relationship?
+- How committed are the University and Industry Partner to the project’s success and creating an effective working relationship? - Research feasibility and strategic alignment (25%)

 - Viability of the project’s design, duration, equipment, and supervisory team(s)/support